devanshithakar12/AOAI-Fundamentals-WTH/challenges/Challenge-00.md

 To complete this challenge successfully, you should be able to:

 - Verify that you are able to see the following in your Codespace:
   - The challenges folder with all five challenge markdown files.
 These .md files will contain descriptions of the challenges.
+Remember to open these by right clicking on the .md file and selecting "Open Preview".
+Alternatively, you can also do CTRL + SHIFT + V on your Windows machine.
   - The data folder with structured and unstructured folders along with the Automobile.csv and CH3-data.pdf files.
 This is the data the challenges will be working with.
   - The notebooks folder with eight files.
 These are the Jupyter Notebook files you will run in the next few challenges.
   - The .env file where you will store all your credentials.